How to Write a Medical Chronology

 • Diagnostic testing, diagnosis, and imaging results

-• All relevant medical encounters and treatment – treatment providers and dates of treatment
+• All relevant clinical encounters and treatment – treatment providers and dates of treatment

 • Treatment plan that includes diagnostic details, prescriptions, and referrals